🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 self.results.append(result)

-print(f"experiment complete: {config.experiment_name}")
+print(f"Experiment complete: {config.experiment_name}")

-print(f" test accuracy: {metrics['test_accuracy']:.3f}")
+print(f" Test accuracy: {metrics['test_accuracy']:.3f}")

 print(f" Run ID: {run_id}")